 Most people enter substance abuse treatment to obtain a drug-free life.
 Most rehab programs are designed to build improved health and function.
 These goals are reached through counseling, medication management, comprehensive healthcare, and supportive staff and peers.

 Opioid addictions are occasionally treated with medication.
 Drugs like suboxone and buprenorphine are occasionally used to help wean people off of more powerful opioids.
 In recent years, the U.S. Department of Health and Human Services made changes to buprenorphine prescribing policies that may help more individuals reach their goals.

 Every treatment path is different.
 Everyone’s recovery goals and needs are unique.
 No two people want or need the same thing from recovery.
 This is why no two treatment plans will be identical.
 As the Surgeon General’s Report on Alcohol, Drugs, and Health shares:

 “Ideally, services are not ‘one size fits all’ but are tailored to the unique needs of the individual.
 Treatment must be provided for an adequate length of time and should address the patient’s substance use as well as related health and social consequences that could contribute to the risk of relapse, including connecting the patient to social support, housing, employment, and other wrap-around services.”1

-While patients and their loved ones are often ready to end any reliance on substances, their ultimate goals may be best reached by using medications like buprenorphine.
-Individuals should talk with their addiction treatment provider to determine the best plan for managing recovery and avoiding relapse.
+While patients and their loved ones are often ready to end any reliance on substances, their ultimate goal may be best reached by using a medication like buprenorphine.
+Patients should talk with their addiction treatment provider to determine the best plan to manage recovery and avoid relapse.
 This plan should be adjusted regularly to meet changing needs and personal circumstances.